DylanMeeus/springboot_jwt_blog/_posts/2016-03-28-xamarin-authentication-and-cross-platform-app-development.markdown

 ## Aside: Xamarin Authentication with Auth0

 With the UI and navigation in place we are ready to add the login and signup functionality to our application.
 We will use Auth0's [RESTful Authentication API](https://auth0.com/docs/auth-api) to authenticate and create new users.
-Additionally, we will use the **RestSharp** and **Newtonsoft JSON** library make interfacing with the API easier.
+Additionally, we will use the **RestSharp** and **Newtonsoft JSON** libraries to interface with the API easier.
 As we won't be using a datastore for this simple demo, we will store the user credentials in the `Application.Current` namespace so that we can access the user data throughout our application.
 You are not required to use Auth0 for Xamarin authentication.
 We've used the Auth0 REST API for brevity but if you are interested in building your own check out this great [example](https://github.com/auth0/nodejs-jwt-authentication-sample) on how you could implement JWT authentication with NodeJS.

 First we will implement the login functionality.
 When a user enters their **Email** and **Password**, we will send this data to the Auth0 `oauth/ro` API endpoint which will validate the credentials and if successful return a `id_token` and `access_token` which we will use to get the user data.
 If we do not get an `access_token` back we will let the user know that they have entered invalid credentials.